How Often Do You Have Your Dog Vaccinated?

 Look at the BSAVA the British Small Animal Veterinary Association.
 This is their protocol.

-Are you aware that the Vaccine companies state that these vaccinations should be every three years.
-However, their are exceptions to this, the main one being Leptospirosis, more commonly known as Weil's disease which a far dangerous part of this disease.
+Are you aware that the Vaccine companies state that these vaccinations should be every three years?
+However, there are exceptions to this, the main one being Leptospirosis, more commonly known as Weil's disease which a far dangerous part of this disease.
 More about the efficiency of that later.

-Leading immunologist Dr. Ronald Schultz states:“It has been common practice since the development of canine vaccines in the late 1950′s to administer them annually.
-The recommendation to vaccinate annually was based on the assumption that immunity would wane in some dogs, thus to ensure immunity in the population, all dogs required revaccination, since it was not practical to test each animal for antibody.
+Leading immunologist Dr Ronald Schultz states: “It has been common practice since the development of canine vaccines in the late 1950′s to administer them annually.
+The recommendation to vaccinate annually was based on the assumption that immunity would wane in some dogs, thus to ensure immunity in the population, all dogs required revaccination since it was not practical to test each animal for an antibody.